alirezaafzalaghaei/alirezaafzalaghaei/README.md

 ### Hi there 👋
-I'm a Ph.D student in computer science at Shahid Beheshti University (SBU), Tehran, Iran.
 My current studies can be summarized as:
 - Applications of machine learning methods in mathematics.
 - Applications of mathematics in machine learning methods.